Learning Thai Massage is one thing. But growing and retaining a good client base is a completely different set of skills for massage therapists.

 There are fancy ways to go about that, like building a website, opening social media accounts, doing lots of posting or doing autoresponder email campaigns.

 However sometimes a simple and free method can work surprisingly well.
-This one worked wonders for me for many years.
+This one worked wonders for me in my Thai Massage business for many years.

 Creating a simple guest book